highras/rtm-client-sdk-objc/README-EN.md

-/// Detect the number of P2P offline chats, as long as it is set to save the message, can get unread.
-Not limited to chat、cmd、file。
+/// Detect the number of offline chats in P2P.
+As long as the number of offline chats is set to save, unread messages can be obtained.
+It is not limited to chat, CMD and file.
 /// @param userIds int64
 /// @param mtime Millisecond timestamps to get the unread messages after this timestamp.
 If mtime is empty, the unread messages after the last logout are obtained
 /// @param messageTypes int Message type collection (if all the default chat related message types are not transmitted, the custom type is not included)
 /// @param timeout Request timeout seconds
 /// @param successCallback
 /// @param failCallback

 -(void)getP2pUnreadWithUserIds:(NSArray<NSNumber*> * _Nonnull)userIds
                          mtime:(int64_t)mtime